wamasi/Telegram-AlwaysUp/README.md

 ## Script Setup/Execution Walkthrough:
 1. Run `path\to\Telegram_AlwaysUp.ps1 -nc`
 2. Fill out xml with
    - Telegram tokenId and chatId
    - AlwaysUp Commmands paramters.
      - ex.: `<cmd Program="AlwaysUp" appAlias="Plex" appName="Plex Media Server" description="" />`
    - AlwaysUp Credentials
      - Note: Password setup through AlwaysUp Web API service is used in its MD5 hash from not the original password.
+ 3. Run `path\to\Telegram_AlwaysUp.ps1`
+   - If configured correctly you should see it checking for messages from the chat group.